-International climate negotiations occur against the backdrop of increasing collective risk: as long as collective mitigation efforts continue to fail, the likelihood of climate change-induced catastrophic economic loss will continue to increase.
-Nonetheless, no existing climate bargaining model includes this characteristic feature.
-We introduce a novel bargaining game that incorporates collective risk, and investigate its effects in an incentivized experiment by manipulating two important distributional equity principles related to climate change: the capacity to pay for its mitigation and vulnerability to its negative effects.
-Contrary to previous research, our results show that the less vulnerable parties do not exploit the greater vulnerability of their bargaining partners, rather they are more generous.
+International climate negotiations occur against the backdrop of increasing collective risk: the likelihood of catastrophic economic loss due to climate change will continue to increase unless and until global mitigation efforts are sufficient to prevent it.
+We introduce a novel alternating-offers bargaining model that incorporates this characteristic feature of climate change.
+We test the model using an incentivized experiment.
+We manipulate two important distributional equity principles: capacity to pay for mitigation of climate change and vulnerability to its potentially catastrophic effects.
+Our results show that less vulnerable parties do not exploit the greater vulnerability of their bargaining partners.
+They are, rather, more generous.
 Conversely, parties with greater capacity are less generous in their offers.
-Both collective risk itself and its consequences in light of the recent IPCC report make it all the more urgent to better understand this crucial strategic feature of climate change bargaining.
+Both collective risk itself and its importance in light of the recent Intergovernmental Panel on Climate Change report make it all the more urgent to better understand this crucial strategic feature of climate change bargaining.

-Do legislative bodies’ voting rules affect the diversity of equilibrium policies observed across them, and if so, to what extent?
-To what degree do these voting rules affect legislative compromise and the stability of the social optimum?
-Using a spatial model of political competition with single-peaked preferences, we examine these questions in settings where changing incumbent or proposed policies requires supermajority consensus.
+Do legislative voting rules affect the diversity of policies observed across structurally similar political economies, and if so, to what extent?
+To what degree do these rules affect legislative compromise and the stability of the social optimum?
+Using a spatial model of political competition with single-peaked preferences, we examine these questions in static and dynamic political economies where changing proposed policies requires supermajority consensus.
 We develop three findings pertaining to equilibrium policies that are immune to change by any supermajority coalition.
-First, we prove that at least one equilibrium policy exists and then find the maximum number of equilibrium policies that exist as a function of the supermajority’s size.
-Policy diversity increases in the size of the supermajority coalition needed to change the status quo, and the Median Voter Theorem is a special case of the result with minimal policy diversity.
-Second, we find the optimal level of compromise needed by a leader to ensure that her proposed policy is not defeated and establish that compromise decreases in the size of the coalition neededto change policy.
+First, we find the number of equilibrium policies that exist as a function of the supermajority’s size.
+This result implies that under supermajority rules, structurally identical political economies may implement very different policies.
+Second, we find the optimal level of compromise needed by a leader to ensure that her proposed policy is not defeated and establish that compromise decreases in the supermajority’s size.
 Third, we identify the minimal supermajority rule that ensures the stability of the social optimum.
-The robustness of these findings and their theoretical and policy implications are further investigated in the paper.
+We derive implications for political design, policy diversity, and political inclusiveness.

 While rural electrification has been a high priority for many governments in the developing world, the factors that make individual households more likely to pay for a connection have received insufficient attention.
 In particular, many studies have dealt with the role of affordability of grid connections, but they have generally avoided studying the effects of service quality.
 Estimating the effect of quality on willingness of potential customers to pay is a difficult task because of self-selection – if quality is important, those in higher quality service areas are more likely to have a connection.
 Using household data from rural India, we estimate a Heckman selection model to deal with this issue and find a substantial impact of quality on willingness to pay for a connection in India.
 The results suggest that improving the quality of connections is critical to improving access.